adheesha-chamod/pub-sub-archi/README.md

 SCS3203 - Middleware Architecture - Assignment 01 <br>
 Luminary - Group-37

-To use the application, follow the outlined steps:
+To use the application, follow the outlined steps below:

 ## Clone this repository :
 ```console